 The amounts above are the minimum amount of protein you should aim for each day, assuming you are otherwise healthy and are moderately active.
 These amounts are equal to eating about 0.36 grams of protein for every pound that you weigh.

-More ideally, I recommend you take your body weight and multiply that number by .5.
+More ideally, I recommend you take your body weight and multiply that number by 0.5.
 The result is the amount in grams of protein you should ideally aim to eat each day.
-For example, a woman who weighs 150 pounds would aim to eat 75 grams of protein daily and a man who weighs 180 pounds would shoot for 90 grams.
+For example, a woman who weighs 150 pounds should aim to eat 75 grams of protein daily, and a man who weighs 180 pounds should shoot for 90 grams.

 Overall, I recommend that you make about 30 percent of your plate a high-quality source of protein at every meal.
 This ensures you eat enough throughout the day to meet your needs and prevents you from overeating carbs and junk foods.

 It’s best to eat small amounts of protein throughout the day instead of a very large serving only once or twice.
 This gives your body the right amount of protein it needs at any given time, since only so much can be utilized at once (the rest will be stored as fat or eliminated).
 Because your body cannot store protein, eating it throughout the day is the surest way to balance your blood sugar levels, ward off hunger and support your metabolism.
 This is especially important around the time of exercise when protein-rich pre-workout snacks can go a long way.

 How to Follow a High Protein Diet + Benefits